Landon boys achieve in all areas of school and life, taking inspiration from the success of their peers and Bears who have come before them.

 Scott Harris ’86

-Harris is the Clerk of the Supreme Court of the United States, an honor and responsibility he assumed in 2013 as only the 20th person to hold the prestigious position in our country's history.
+Harris is the Clerk of the Supreme Court of the United States, and he is only the 20th person to hold the prestigious position in our country's history.
 A graduate of Yale University and the University of Virginia School of Law, Harris originally aspired to be an engineer.
 He began his career as a law clerk in the United States Court of Appeals before serving as an Assistant United States Attorney and then legal counsel for the Supreme Court.

 Landon has a long history of producing graduates who thrive in art and entertainment careers, including the founder of Atlantic Records, an actor on hit television series American Horror Story and The Flash, and a New York Times best-selling author who was a finalist for the National Book Award.
 Because every boy is immersed in the arts throughout his Landon career, each develops an appreciation for his own talents as an artist and for the arts in general.